xiaozongyang/VictoriaLogs/docs/victorialogs/LogsQL.md

 _time:5m | stats count() logs
 ```

-It is possible calculating the number of logs with non-empty values for some [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
+It is possible to calculate the number of logs with non-empty values for some [log field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
 with the `count(fieldName)` syntax.
 For example, the following query returns the number of logs with non-empty `username` field over the last 5 minutes:

 ```logsql